lorenezratty/ethalytics/README.md

 ## Want to contribute?

 Feel free to send PRs or make comments.
-This is something I work on in my free time, so I appreciate any help the community is willing to put towards the proejct.
+This is something I work on in my free time, so I appreciate any help the community is willing to put towards the project.
 Cheers.